 Oversteer: Why Infiniti Isn't Taken Seriously as a Luxury Car Company

-In 1989, Japan wanted in on the luxury car boom.
-In response to BMW & Mercedes-Benz, Nissan introduced Infiniti.
-The company was supposed to mix a blend of comfort, style, and performance.
+In 1989, Japan wanted in on the luxury car boom, so in response to BMW & Mercedes-Benz, Nissan introduced Infiniti.
+Infiniti hoped to achieve premium status by infusing its vehicles with spirited performance and additional luxury content.
+At least that was what was supposed to happen.
+Infiniti's are still heavily based off of their Nissan parent company related vehicles, so mixing in a blend of comfort, style, and performance should have been no issue.
 The problem is, 28 years later, Infiniti continues to make stylish and comfortable cars and SUVs, but the performance part is significantly lacking.

 Downfall: Under Siege